pattytonyoneill/FamilyRecipes/README.md

 - put drop down menu to have user choose minutes and hours for the cooking time and prep time
 - put drop down menu to have user choose measurement type
 - have measurements able to be converted from metric to US standard
+- add ability to put fractions in recipes

 ## Credits
 -  [Create a Recipe App](https://engineertodeveloper.com/getting-started-with-django-forms-create-a-recipe-app/)